Roseate tern

 The roseate tern (Sterna dougallii) is a species of tern in the family Laridae.
 The genus name Sterna is derived from Old English "stearn", "tern", and the specific dougallii refers to Scottish physician and collector Dr Peter McDougall (1777–1814).
 "Roseate" refers to the bird's pink breast in breeding plumage.

 Taxonomy

 English naturalist George Montagu described the roseate tern in 1813.
 Genetically, it is most closely related to the white-fronted tern (S. striata), with their common ancestor a sister lineage to the black-naped tern (S. sumatrana).

-This species has a number of geographical races, differing mainly in bill colour and minor plumage details.
+This species has a number of geographical subspecies, differing mainly in bill colour and minor plumage details.